open-telemetry/opentelemetry-specification/specification/api-metrics.md

 2. Measure.
 Use the `Record()` function to report summary statistics about the distribution of values, for each distinct label set.
-The summary statistics to use are determined by the implementation, but they usually include at least the sum of values, the count of measurements, and the minimum and maximum values.
+The summary statistics to use are determined by the aggregation, but they usually include at least the sum of values, the count of measurements, and the minimum and maximum values.
 When aggregating distinct Measure events, report summary statistics of the combined